Skip to content

 Passkey support

-Products that now support managing passkeys include:
+Products that now manage passkeys include:

-• Apple’s password manager on iPhone, IPad (some support in version 16, better in 17) and recent Mac Safari, synchronised between them,
+• Apple’s built-in password manager on iPhone, iPad (some support in version 16, better in 17) and recent MacOS, synchronised between them,

 • 1Password (similar to Bitwarden, but paid subscriptions only)